Let’s Talk 800-627-3917

 Seventy-six percent of companies say that preventive maintenance is their go-to industrial maintenance strategy.
 With preventive maintenance, you have a team of maintenance technicians who prevent failures before they happen.
 Usually, this means conducting maintenance on a usage- or calendar-based schedule

-To assist in this process, check out our handy preventive maintenance checklist
+To assist in this process, check out our handy preventive maintenance checklist or this preventive maintenance scheduler.

 The upside is that machines are much less likely to break if you’ve been doing preventive maintenance.
 With this in mind, it’s no surprise that 80% of maintenance techs prefer preventive maintenance — it’s much easier and less complex than reactive maintenance.